Bankruptcy Attorney in Boise

 - Chapter 7 Bankruptcy – Chapter 7 bankruptcy provides debtors with relief from dischargeable, unsecured debts, such as credit card debt and medical bills, in exchange for liquidation of “non-exempt” assets.
 Both individuals and businesses may file for Chapter 7 bankruptcy.

 - Chapter 11 Bankruptcy – Chapter 11 provides for the reorganization of debt, usually involving a corporation or partnership; however, individuals in business can also seek relief under Chapter 11.
 In contrast to Chapter 7, which would require a business to liquidate, Chapter 11 business bankruptcy allows a business to keep many of its assets and pay creditors over time.
-Also, Subchapter V was enacted under the Small Business Reorganization Act of 2019 (SBRA), and in certain circumstances provides a more streamlined reorganization for small businesses.
+Also, Subchapter V was enacted under the Small Business Reorganization Act of 2019 (SBRA), and in certain circumstances, provides a more streamlined reorganization for small businesses.

 - Chapter 12 Bankruptcy – Chapter 12 is another form of reorganization bankruptcy with additional benefits to farmers and fishermen beyond those available to ordinary wage earners.
 Chapter 12 allows family farms to reduce debt load and restructure debt so that the farm may become viable in the future.